SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

     from .. import lib
     from ..nowcast_worker import NowcastWorker

-The :py:mod:`logging` module provides the mechanism that we use to print output about the worker's progress and status to the log file or the screen, effectively developer-approved print statements on steroids :-) The :ref:`salishsea_tools.nowcast.lib` is our collection of functions that are used across workers.
+The :py:mod:`logging` module is a Python standard library module that provides the mechanism that we use to print output about the worker's progress and status to the log file or the screen, effectively developer-approved print statements on steroids :-) The :ref:`salishsea_tools.nowcast.lib` is our collection of functions that are used across workers.
 If you find yourself writing the same function in more than one worker it should probably be generalized and included in :py:mod:`lib`.